Tag: camden

 aungier

 I think we’d be happy to label this as our favourite of the pubs in PressUp’s arsenal.
 It would be easy to be cynical about The Lucky Duck, especially given its proximity to The Swan – one of the city’s most authentic versions of the sort of pub that The Lucky Duck seeks to emulate.
 But why would you want to be cynical – they’ve, admittedly, done a fantastic job with the space.
-They’ve replaced a dismal derelict shell with a beautiful pub.
+They’ve replaced a dismal, derelict shell with a beautiful pub.
 And yes, there is a bigger chat to be had around PressUp’s furthering monopolisation of the sector, but for now, how can any of us, especially in the context of contemporary dereliction discourse, argue with something as nice as The Lucky Duck?

 Lately, I’ve been finding myself lying awake at night pondering a big question.
 This question isn’t of an existential variety, no, no. I’m fine with reflecting on the afterlife and the greater universe for the moment, the one question that’s currently interrupting my sleeping pattern is that which queries whether Jimmy Rabbitte’s, the pub on Camden Street, was named after Jimmy Senior, Jimmy Junior, or both.
 There’s also the frightening prospect that the pub might have been named after someone other than one of the two characters in Roddy Doyle’s Barrytown trilogy.